 Pritchard lifts No. 15 Oregon over Fresno State 71-57

-EUGENE, Ore.
-(AP) -- Payton Pritchard scored 24 points, Chris Duarte added 16 in his first game with Oregon and the No. 15 Ducks beat Fresno State 71-57 on Tuesday night in both teams' season opener.

-The senior guard made his 110th consecutive start.
-He added seven assists and seven rebounds for the Ducks and was generally in control from his point guard position.
+As the No. 15 Ducks’ most experienced player, Payton Pritchard stepped up Tuesday night.
+He had 24 points with seven rebounds and seven assists in a 71-57 victory over Fresno State in the season opener for both teams.
+It was his 110th consecutive start.

+“He’s one of the best point guards in the country, obviously,” said Anthony Mathis, a senior transfer for the Ducks who played with Pritchard in high school.
+“We have no worries with Payton.”

-Duarte looked sharp in his first game as a junior college transfer, and Francis Okoro added 12 points and 10 rebounds for his first career double-double.
-Okoro is one of three returning players from last year's Sweet 16 team.
+Chris Duarte, a junior college transfer and one of nine additions to the roster, added 16 points in his first game with Oregon, and Francis Okoro added 12 points and 10 rebounds for his first career double-double as the Ducks outrebounded the Bulldogs 45-31.
+Okoro is one of three returning players from last year’s team.

+“I thought Francis set a good tone for us (on rebounds),” Oregon coach Dana Altman said.
+“He did a very good job.”

 Nate Grimes led the Bulldogs with 13 points.